 We at SEO Inc. have seen what businesses have been doing to capitalize on this phenomenon.
 Now we’re going to share what we’ve seen and how you can take advantage of it.

 Finding new ways to get people in the door has always been a challenge for local businesses.
-But Pokémon Go offers incentive for customers to leave their homes—and with luck, land them right on your doorstep.
+But Pokémon Go offers an incentive for customers to leave their homes—and with luck, land them right on your doorstep.

-Lures can be attached to PokéStops, and for thirty minutes they’ll increase the frequency that Pokémon appear in an area.
+Lures can be attached to PokéStops, and for thirty minutes, they’ll increase the frequency that Pokémon appears in an area.
 Stories of “lure parties” are prevalent online, with sometimes hundreds of players converging on a park or other public place to catch Pokémon as a community and share the enthusiasm of other Poké-fans.
-Lured PokéStops are visually distinct from other stops so players can find them easily and join in the fun.
+Lured PokéStops are visually distinct from other stops so players can find them quickly and join in the fun.
 They’re indicated on the in-game map by what looks like pink confetti or rose petals swirling around the normal blue PokéStop.
 Whatever they are, they mean the same thing to players—there’s a party here, and you’re invited.